Amani2392/Todo-App-with-React-Redux/README.md

 # Todo-App-with-React-Redux
-Building a Todo list with React and Redux
+A Todo list with React and Redux